An Adjoint Formulation of Energetic Particle Confinement: Mean Escape Time

-This section will describe solutions for the escape time for a fast ion population at 20 and 50 keV utilizing the PINN implementation described in Sec. \ref{sec:PINN}, along with a comparison to solutions evaluated with JONTA.
+This section will describe solutions for the mean escape time of a fast ion population at 20 and 50 keV utilizing the PINN implementation described in Sec. \ref{sec:PINN}, along with a comparison to solutions evaluated with JONTA.
 Loss histories for ions with 20 and 50 keV are shown in Fig. \ref{fig:ET1}.
 For these cases, we assumed a midsize tokamak with a minor radius of $a=0.5\;\text{m}$, aspect ratio $R_0/a = 3$, and deuterium fast ions.
 The background deuterium plasma is assumed to have a temperature of $1\;\text{keV}$, a density of $n_i = 10^{20}\;\text{m}^{-3}$, and the safety factor is taken to be $q=2$.
 A representative Coulomb logarithm of $\ln \Lambda = 15$ was used in the collision operator.
-Each of these quantities were taken to be constant across the plasma radius, though spatial profiles could easily be introduced.
-A fully connected feedforward network with seven layers each with a width of fifty neurons is used.
-The SOAP optimizer is used for the first 50,000 epochs, with SSBroyden used for the remaining 25,000 epochs.
-From Fig. \ref{fig:ET1}, it is evident that SOAP drives a slow, but steady decay of the loss, with SSBroyden driving a sharper decline.
-We note, however, that the SOAP optimizer being employed in this paper is able to effectively use the Blackwell 200 GPU employed in this work, whereas the SciPy implementation of SSBroyden primarily uses a CPU.
-As a result, the vast majority of the training time is spent during the SSBroyden phase of optimization.
+Each of these quantities were taken to be constant across the plasma radius, though nontrivial spatial profiles could easily be introduced.
+A fully connected feedforward network with seven hidden layers each with a width of fifty neurons was used.
+A network of this size, together with six million training points used the majority of the 180 GB of VRAM present on the NVIDIA Blackwell 200 GPU used to train the network.
+While we have observed improvements in predictions of the PINN by increasing the size of the network, we found the present network size and number of training points offers a good balance in ensuring dense coverage over the ion phase space, while providing a sufficiently expressive network to approximate the solution.
+For a network of this size, the inference time on an M3 MacBook Pro was measured to be two microseconds per prediction.